RenderKit/openvkl/doc/api.md

   vec3i  dimensions                 number of voxels in each
                                     dimension $(x, y, z)$

-  data   voxelData                  VKLData object of voxel data,
+  data   data                       VKLData object of voxel data,
                                     supported types are:

                                     `VKL_UCHAR`